delayrider/geography-quiz/README.md

 # Current Features

 - Pointer cursor
-  - Makes the site more user friendly by inciting the user to click on the different inputs
+  - Makes the site more user friendly by inciting the user to click on the different inputs.
 - Background color change when hovering on radio buttons
   - This provides the user feedback on his actions on the app.
 - Font color changes when input is selected
   - Gives clear user feedback on what answer has been selected.
 - API from [Open Trivia API](https://opentdb.com/api_config.php).
 This savec me time and allowed to general high quality trivia questions
-- Use of ```querySelector``` and the ```const```declaration helped making my JS less verbose and simplified the developement for me.
+- Use of ```querySelector``` and the ```const``` declaration helped making my JS less verbose and simplified the developement for me.

 # Future Features